learn-co-students/javascript-xhr-v-000/README.md

-When we go to a library to research something (surely somebody still does this), we only request the books we need as we need them, and until we do, they remain stored safely on thier shelves out of everyone's way.
+When we go to a library to research something (surely somebody still does this), we only request the books we need as we need them, and until we do, they remain stored safely on their shelves out of everyone's way.

 Similarly, when working with server data, we often want to just request the data we need as we need it.